Taxis of the United Kingdom: Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Act 2022

-The Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Act 2022 mandates local authorities to use a national database to make people who lose their license in one local authority's area are not able to apply to other local authorities.
+The Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Act 2022 (c.
+14) mandates local authorities to use a national database to make people who lose their license in one local authority's area are not able to apply to other local authorities.
 The database had previously been voluntarily used by three quarters of local authorities.

 Accessibility

+Private Hire Vehicles (Carriage of Guide Dogs etc.) Act 2002

+The Private Hire Vehicles (Carriage of Guide Dogs etc.) Act 2002 prohibited private hire vehicles from refusing to carry guide dogs.

 Taxis and Private Hire Vehicles (Disabled Persons) Act 2022

-The Taxis and Private Hire Vehicles (Disabled Persons) Act 2022 amends the Equality Act 2010 to included specific obligations on drivers of public hire vehicles and taxis, and operators "so any disabled person has specific rights and protections to be transported and receive assistance when using a taxi or PHV without being charged extra".
+The Taxis and Private Hire Vehicles (Disabled Persons) Act 2022 (c.
+29) amends the Equality Act 2010 to included specific obligations on drivers of public hire vehicles and taxis, and operators "so any disabled person has specific rights and protections to be transported and receive assistance when using a taxi or PHV without being charged extra".
 Specifically, taxis and private hire vehicles are obliged to carry disabled passengers, their wheelchair or mobility aids.
 The amendments introduce a fine of if a vehicle is found to not be compliant.